dzakyputra/udacity-data-scientist-nanodegree/2 - Disaster Response Pipeline/README.md

 ### 3. Run the Web App
 Using flask, we can run our model and deploy in the website so that people can manually type the message and see its category.

+## Files
+`data/process_data.py`
+This file is used for the ETL process, where we merge the `disaster_messages.csv` and `disaster_categories.csv` then store it in sqlite database.

+`models/train_classifier.py`
+This is where we train our model to obtain the classfier.
+We load the data from the sqlite database, do some text preprocessing using Count Vectorizer and TF-IDF, train the model, and save the model as a pickle object.

+`app/run.py`
+The flask application that being used to run the web app.
+You can modify the web page in the `templates/master.html`.

 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.